dev-hg20/coding-quiz/README.md

 ## Description

 This application generates a quiz.
 It presents a series of questions to the users and prompts for an answer.
 Once the user selects an answer it will automatically check to see if UserAnswer matches CorrectAnswer.
-This applciation runs in browser and is powered by Javascript.
+This application runs in browser and is powered by Javascript.

 ### Screenshots